puppeteer/puppeteer/docs/api.md

 important to always check the resolution status using [request.isInterceptResolutionHandled](#httprequestisinterceptresolutionhandled) before calling `abort/continue/respond`.

-Importantly, the intercept resolution may get handled while your handler is awaiting asynchronous operations.
-Therefore, `request.isInterceptResolutionHandled` must be run **synchronously** before calling `abort/continue/respond` since the return value may change while awaiting asynchronous operations to resolve.
-Always check it synchronously before calling `abort/continue/respond`.
+Importantly, the intercept resolution may get handled by another listener while your handler is awaiting an asynchronous operation.
+Therefore, the return value of `request.isInterceptResolutionHandled` is only safe in a synchronous code block.
+Always execute `request.isInterceptResolutionHandled` and `abort/continue/respond` **synchronously** together.

 This example demonstrates two synchronous handlers working together: